 Michael Woodford is the John Bates Clark Professor of Political Economy at Columbia University.
 His first academic appointment was at Columbia in 1984, after which he held positions at the University of Chicago and Princeton University, before returning to Columbia in 2004.
 He received his A.B. from the University of Chicago, his J.D. from Yale Law School, and his Ph.D. in economics from the Massachusetts Institute of Technology.
 He has been a MacArthur Fellow and a Guggenheim Fellow, and is a Fellow of the American Academy of Arts and Sciences, as well as a Fellow of the Econometric Society, a research associate of the National Bureau of Economic Research (Cambridge, Mass.), and a research fellow of the Centre for Economic Policy Research (London).
 Woodford’s primary research interests are in macroeconomic theory and monetary policy.

-Michael Woodford is a member of the Presidential Scholars in Society and Neuroscience Advisory Committee and a former faculty mentor of David Barack (2015-18).
+Michael Woodford is a member of the Presidential Scholars in Society and Neuroscience Advisory Committee.